 Cancer: Nephroblastoma (Wilms tumor) — Chemotherapy.
-Treatment abroad
+Treatment

 Nephroblastoma is the most common kidney tumor in children.
 The peak incidence is between 2 and 5 years old.
 Usually, the lesion affects one kidney, although there are reported cases of a bilateral disease.
 It is characterized by a high degree of malignancy; in about 10% cases, it is detected with metastases.
 The treatment of nephroblastomas uses surgical, radiation and medical methods.